 Legislation also requires that:

-There are 5 different types of PFDs.
+There are 5 different types of lifejackets.

-For use in smooth, partially smooth and open waters
+For use in open waters

-- Not to be used by personal watercraft (PWC) riders, skiers or people being towed.
+You can wear this type of lifejacket in smooth and partially smooth waters as well, but it must not be used by personal watercraft (PWC) riders, skiers or people being towed.

-For use in smooth and partially smooth waters
+For use in partially smooth waters

-- Can be used by skiers or people being towed in smooth or partially smooth waters.
+- can be used by skiers or people being towed in smooth or partially smooth waters

-- Can be used by PWC riders in smooth and partially smooth waters or beyond those waters.
+- can be used by PWC riders in smooth and partially smooth waters or beyond those waters.

 For use in smooth waters

-- May be a specified buoyancy wet suit.
+- may be a specified buoyancy wet suit

-- Can be used by skiers or people being towed in smooth waters.
+- can be used by skiers or people being towed in smooth waters

-- Can be used by PWC riders in smooth waters.
+- can be used by PWC riders in smooth waters.

-Coastal and SOLAS
+Coastal and SOLAS lifejackets